 Celebrating Black Excellence has to be the goal in our path forward.

-Geoff Davis is the executive chef of True Laurel in San Francisco.
+Geoff Davis is the executive chef of Penny Roma in San Francisco.
 He’s planning on opening a creative wine bar, as well as a modern yet nostalgic soul food restaurant, in no particular order in Oakland, hopefully soon.
 Follow him on Instagram at @geonate88.